-When you add a rule to the Auto Deploy rule set or make changes to one or more rules, hosts are not updated automatically.
-Auto Deploy applies the new rules only when you test their rule compliance and perform remediation.
+When you add a rule to the vSphere Auto Deploy rule set or modify one or more rules, hosts are not updated automatically. vSphere Auto Deploy applies the new rules only when you test their rule compliance and perform remediation.

-This task assumes that your infrastructure includes one or more ESXi hosts provisioned with Auto Deploy, and that the host on which you installed vSphere PowerCLI can access those ESXi hosts.
+- Verify that your infrastructure includes one or more ESXi hosts provisioned with vSphere Auto Deploy, and that the host on which you installed PowerCLI can access those ESXi hosts.

-- Use PowerCLI to check which Auto Deploy rules are currently available.
+- Use PowerCLI to check which vSphere Auto Deploy rules are currently available.

-- Make a change to one of the available rules, for example, you might change the image profile and the name of the rule.
+For example, you can change the image profile and the name of the rule.

-- Verify that the host that you want to test rule set compliance for is accessible.
+- Verify that you can access the host for which you want to test rule set compliance.

 Get-VMHost -Name MyEsxi42